 With this function it is possible to switch directly to a slide when the picture of a VCR or computer is being projected.

 Example:

-When conducting presentations using a combination of slides and moving pictures from a VCR, etc., it is possible to switch from a PC Card Viewer slide to the video picture then back to the PC Card Viewer slide simply by using the Source button.
+When conducting presentations using a combination of slides and moving pictures from a VCR, etc., it is possible to switch from a PC Card Viewer slide to the video picture then back to the PC Card Viewer slide simply by using a source button and PC CARD button.